Brenda is an Ottawa native with a small eBay store. As Treasures by Brenda she sells a variety of new, used and vintage merchandise.

 Personally, I found it difficult to shop for items in a crowded gift shop in a tight time frame of say, 15 minutes.
 Why it seemed like the line-ups for the cash would take that long!

 You can guess from my tone that we did not do much shopping.
 However, I think that a piece of hand-painted art, like a lacquer box, would have been a perfect choice.
 I just finished reading a beautiful and interesting page dedicated to How to Collect Russian Lacquer Boxes.
 If you are interested in purchasing a quality hand-painted souvenir, Kathy's page will surely be of assistance.
-In the meantime, here are a few lovely boxes that are available right now on eBay.
+In the meantime, here are a few lovely Russian lacquer boxes available on eBay by clicking here.

 What Would We Change About Our Port Days in St. Petersburg?